mbglab/BdTRNiMod/README.md

 - bd.json.gz: The IcaData object of _B. diazoefficiens USDA110 _in our research.
 - imodulon_table.csv: Detailed information on iModulons.
 ## Scripts
-We perform the iModulon analysis using the following scripts:
+We performed iModulon analysis using the following scripts:

 1. 1_expression_QC.ipynb: Quality control of gene expression compendium.
 2. 2_optICA: To generate robust independent components for _B. diazoefficiens_ USDA110 gene expression compendium, execute the `run_ica.sh` script in this folder.